-To do this on the Twitter app, swipe left on your Twitter Home feed (or tap your profile photo).
-Then choose Settings and privacy > Privacy and safety and ensure Receive messages from anyone is switched ON (green).
+To do this on the Twitter app, swipe across to the right on your Twitter Home feed.
+Then choose Settings and privacy > Privacy and safety and ensure Allow message requests from everyone is switched ON (green).
 Or go to https://twitter.com/settings/safety in a browser.

 To view your message requests, tap the envelope icon to go to your inbox.
 Simply tap on Message Requests at the top to see messages from people you don’t follow (if you don’t see this option on the screen, you don’t have any requests).
 You can Accept or Delete a message request.